We all wish we had more of both.

-If you’re a heavy user of Google’s online services then MixMax might be perfect for you.
-It’s a Google Chrome extension that adds a bevy of features to Gmail, including email tracking, send later, email templates, integrated polls and surveys, and many others.
+If you’re a heavy user of Google’s online services, then MixMax might be perfect for you.
+It’s a Google Chrome extension that adds a bevy of Gmail features, including email tracking, send later, email templates, integrated polls and surveys, and many others.

-Newton Mail (iOS / Android) boasts a similar list of features but is not limited to working just with Google’s products.
+Newton Mail boasts a similar list of features but is not limited to working just with Google’s products.
 It has mail tracking, undo send, and extensive integration with other popular services such as Trello, Evernote, Salesforce, and Zendesk.
 It’s available for IOS, Android, and Mac, and a free 14-day trial is available.

 Video chat and conferencing

 Amazon, not wanting to be left out, recently threw its rather sizable hat into the video chat ring with their new Chime “communication service.”
-Gene Farrell, AWS vice president of enterprise applications told Fortune that “the biggest thing we heard from customers was that their voice and conferencing software was not easy to use, clunky, and expensive and no one tool works for all tasks.”
+Gene Farrell, AWS vice president of enterprise applications, told Fortune that “the biggest thing we heard from customers was that their voice and conferencing software was not easy to use, clunky, and expensive and no one tool works for all tasks.”

 The jury is still out how Chime compares to market leaders like Skype and Cisco WebEx, but if Amazon’s domination of cloud web services is any indication, its future could be very bright.

 Since its initial release as a web-only app, it has grown to encompass an impressive number of platforms, from MacOS and Windows all the way to Android Wear and Apple Watch.
-It’s a testament to its ease-of-use and simplicity that it’s one of the longest-lived productivity apps with an equally dedicated audience.
+It’s a testament to its ease of use and simplicity that it’s one of the longest-lived productivity apps with an equally dedicated audience.

-Health and Self-Tracking
+Health and self-tracking

-The problem of procrastination, especially procrastination from messing with our mobile devices, is a problem tackled by the app Forest (iOS / Android).
-It’s a simple app that tries to keep you present and off you phone by letting you plant seeds that slowly grow into trees.
+The problem of procrastination, especially procrastination from messing with our mobile devices, is a problem tackled by the app Forest.
+It’s a simple app that tries to keep you present and off your phone by letting you plant seeds that slowly grow into trees.
 The catch is your tree only grows as long as you keep the app open – as soon as you leave the app, your tree dies.

 The challenge with any of this is figuring out what apps (and what methodology or process) works best for you.
 As Khoi Vinh stated so succinctly, “What matters is that task management is highly idiosyncratic.
-Everybody wants a system that works in a very specific way, that matches their own particular cadence for interacting with such a system, that complements other tools, etc.” If you’re still on the lookout for the right solution for you, sites like Product Hunt and StartUpCollections are excellent places to start looking.
+Everybody wants a system that works in a particular way, that matches their own particular cadence for interacting with such a system, that complements other tools, etc.” If you’re still on the lookout for the right solution for you, sites like Product Hunt and StartUpCollections are excellent places to start looking.

 Design Done Better